 The most costly AI recruiting mistakes in 2026 are not theoretical.
 Candidate offer acceptance rates collapsed from 74% in 2023 to 51% in 2025, according to Gartner’s 2Q25 survey of 3,000 job candidates.
 A 23-point drop in two years.
-Per the same data, the cause is AI in hiring: only 26% of candidates now trust AI to evaluate them fairly.
+Per the same data, the cause is AI in hiring: only 26% of job seekers now trust AI to evaluate them fairly.
 Another 25% say they lose trust in an employer the moment they learn AI is involved in the decision.

 Why Are AI Recruiting Mistakes So Costly in 2026?